 All throughout the book of Malachi, it is very clear.
 God is apparently concerned about the glory and reverence of His name; and from the very beginning of this passage we just read, what we realize is the priests were not concerned about His name.
 God says to them, “You show contempt for my name.”
 And this is bold.
 It’s like this dialogue between the people saying, “Well, how have we done that?
 We would never defile your name.
 We would never say that your name is contemptible,” and God says, “You do it with your life.”
 Verse 13, “You walk by the altar that is dedicated to my worship, and you sniff at it contemptuously, with disdain.
 You are bored with it.”
 They had trivialized the greatness of God’s name.

 But don’t miss it.
 This is what is so convicting, so dangerous about Malachi 1.
 They were so engrossed in their religion and their religious activity, they didn’t realize how they were defiling the name of God.
 This is a strong warning when you fast-forward to our culture today in the Biblical South.
-Is it possible to be so engrossed in religious activity in Birmingham, Alabama, that we have no clue that, in our religion, we are actually defiling the name of God?
+Is it possible to be so engrossed in religious activity in our city, that we have no clue that, in our religion, we are actually defiling the name of God?

-That we have just enough religion to cover up for the fact that our lives are actually full of idols that are represented all throughout Birmingham; and we bow at their feet; and then we throw God a coin Sunday after Sunday like He is a beggar on the side of the road with a tin cup needing a little something from us while we go on living our lives in contempt of His name.
+That we have just enough religion to cover up for the fact that our lives are actually full of idols that are represented all throughout our city; and we bow at their feet; and then we throw God a coin Sunday after Sunday like He is a beggar on the side of the road with a tin cup needing a little something from us while we go on living our lives in contempt of His name.
 This is the accusation.

 When you see in Malachi 1 the picture of God, it heightens the gravity of that accusation.
 Let me show you four characteristics of God here.
 First, I want you to see that God is the author of our lives.
 From the very beginning of verse 6, He starts talking about this comparison between a father and a son and a master and a servant.

-Reverence and relationship.
 For Him to be our Father means that we revere Him, and we have a unique relationship with him.
 That first part, we revere Him.
 We all know that a good father is revered and respected by his children.
 When I think about my own dad and the respect I had for him, that he was this source of wisdom and strength; and he was the one who provided for me; and all it took was one sharp look from my dad; and, immediately, I was perking up and doing whatever I had not been doing before that I needed to be doing.

 How much more so, the Father who created you, who gives you life, who brought you into the world.
-Ladies and gentlemen, I remind you that the very breath you breathe right now, you breathe because God the Father gives it to you.
+I remind you that the very breath you breathe right now, you breathe because God the Father gives it to you.
 The very fact that your heart is beating where you are sitting, it is beating because He is fueling it with its rhythm and power.
 He is the author of our lives, and every good thing we have comes from Him.
 Every good thing you have did not come from your hard work and your talents and your skills and your expertise in what you bring to the table, every single good thing you have comes from Him.
-Even those in this room who hate God, every single good thing you have comes from the very one you hate.
+Even those who hate God, every single good thing you have comes from the very one you hate.
 He is the author of our lives, and He holds our lives in His hand.

 Not just reverence, but relationships.
 This picture of Father, He is the author of our lives; and, second – this is where it’s an amazing picture – He is the lover of our souls.
 He is the one who cares for us.
 He is the one who desires good for us.
 He’s a lover of our souls.
 This picture of Father and Son, to even imagine that kind of relationship with God.
 I know that over the last 10, 11 months of my own life, for the first time I’ve realized what it means to really love a child.
-To look in the faces of my two precious boys, most of the time precious boys, and to feel a love that I had only heard about before and now I realize; and to imagine, ladies and gentlemen, that the God of the universe has chosen to call us His sons and His daughters.
+To look in the faces of my two precious boys, and to feel a love that I had only heard about before and now I realize; and to imagine, ladies and gentlemen, that the God of the universe has chosen to call us His sons and His daughters.
 That He is our Father, author of our lives and lover of our souls.